-As many successful traders would attest, most of the time it is your exit strategy that can make the difference between a winning and losing trade.
+As many successful traders would attest, most of the time it is your exit strategy that can make the difference between a winning and a losing trade.

 Fear and greed are the two most potent emotions that can work against traders.
 Your fear of taking a loss or the greed to go for more may work against you.
-Make sure you control your emotions and use the tools available on your trading platforms such as stop-loss orders to make objective trading decisions.
+Make sure you control your emotions and use the tools available on your trading platforms such as stop-loss and take profit orders to make objective trading decisions.

 Make yourself aware of revenge trading and ensure you know the effective ways to fight it.

 Most successful traders use a trading journal to record their trades.
-Whether it is a losing or winning trade, your trading journal may include the entry and exit levels, the win or loss for the trade, some notes about your mindset and emotions during and after the trade.
+Whether it is a losing or winning trade, your trading journal may include the entry and exit levels, the win or loss for the trade, and some notes about your mindset and emotions during and after the trade.